yasir2000/openwrt-oldwiki-md/AtherosPort.rst

 == TODO ==

    * Write docs on the VxWorx bootloader
-   * Port the kenrel patches to recent kernels
+   * Port the kernel patches to recent kernels
    * Get JTAG on the go
    * Port the ethernet driver from RedBoot to Linux
    * Get it work, tested, and later into the OpenWrt buildroot.